Community leaders work to stop opioid misuse in Sebastian County

 FORT SMITH, Ark.
-(KNWA) — A summit hosted in Sebastian County brought community leaders together to discuss opioid misuse.
+(KFTA) — A summit hosted in Sebastian County brought community leaders together to discuss opioid misuse.

 Arkansas is second in the nation for over-prescribing opioid medications, according to Arkansas Take Back.